Lightning-Universe/Training-Studio_app/docs/source/training_studio.rst

 The Training App is a `Lightning App <https://github.com/Lightning-AI/lightning>`_ runnable locally or on `lightning.ai <https://lightning.ai/>`_.

-The Training App enables to quickly perform machine-learning research in collaborative ways by bringing all tools you needs in a single place (notebook, tensorboard, wandb, sweeps, etc...).
+The Training App enables you to quickly perform machine-learning research in collaborative ways by bringing all the tools you need in a single place (notebook, tensorboard, wandb, sweeps, etc...).

 .. join_slack::
    :align: left